Estimated reading time: 6 minutes

 There needs to be good oversight and management of God’s money!

-God provides financial resources to churches, and there is a responsibility that comes with managing those resources.
+God provides financial resources to churches, and a responsibility comes with managing those resources.

-Churches that are good stewards of ministry funds, and are diligent with their budgeting processes are better prepared financially for the needs of expanding facilities, updating equipment, and other necessities to operate a church.
+Churches that are good stewards of ministry funds and diligent with their budgeting processes are better prepared financially for the needs of expanding facilities, updating equipment, and other necessities of operating a church.

 God’s money is the most important money in the world, so manage it well!